Skip to main content

 • Seafaring experience included - time at sea is built into the course, offering real-world experience.

-• Gain academic and professional qualifications while studying for your foundation degree, you will also be working towards your electro-technical officer MCA Certificate of Competency.
+• Gain academic and professional qualifications while studying for your higher national diploma (HND), you will also be working towards your electro-technical officer MCA Certificate of Competency.

-• Cadetships are fully sponsored by shipping or maritime companies.
+• Cadetships, for eligible UK students, are fully sponsored by shipping or maritime companies.

 • Warsash Maritime School has a full range of industry-leading training facilities, including an ETO lab for electronic navigational systems operations and maintenance of items such as radars, navigational aids and control systems.
 Our electrical workshop facilities also enable you to practice electrical maintenance, operational and fault-finding procedures.